 Shield volcanoes are a type of volcano that tend to erupt basalt lava.
-Because basalt has a low viscosity (more watery), they can flow on the surface better.
+Because basalt has a low viscosity (more watery), it can flow on the surface better.
 So when these types of volcanoes erupt, lava flows outwards large distances.

 For a shield volcano, violent explosions are possible.
 But they’re more common for stratovolcanoes.
 Only if water gets into the vent, it’s more likely to become explosive.

-The conduit is the main pipe from magma chamber to summit.
+The conduit is the main pipe from the magma chamber to the summit.
 If it gets plugged from hardened lava, lava can flow through dykes at the side of the volcano.
-The dyke is connected to a fissure, which is just a crack in the side of shield volcano.
+The dyke is connected to a fissure, which is just a crack in the side of a shield volcano.
 This creates lava along the side of the volcano.

 What are examples of shield volcanoes?